 Take a look at Bloom’s in relation to Pink’s ideas.
 The lower level thinking skills can be automated by computers, thus rendering human involvement in these tasks nearly non-existent.
 Why would we want to prepare our children for jobs that will become obsolete?
 We can’t predict exactly which professions will be obsolete in 5, 10, 15 years from now, but I think many of us can envision what the world will be like.
 We know how fast technology is changing our everyday lives.
 We know children need to learn to work collaboratively and communicate with peers and adults.
 We know the involvement of outsourcing and abundance of products on our Earth.
 We need creative workers who can make original, ingenious products to help make our lives more interesting, easier, and more rewarding.

-We need creative problem solvers, cooperative team members, visionaries, and kids that can take the contents of a trashcan and create a solar collector.
+We need creative problem solvers, cooperative team members, visionaries, and kids that can take the contents of a trashcan and create a solar collector from the website.
 We need to embrace all forms of creativity in our students.
 Our teachers must PLAN to incorporate the highest levels of Bloom’s in their lessons and classroom experiences.
 Not a few, but ALL must be provided with the opportunity to create.